The Best Falsetto Singers

 But was Elvis the greatest male falsetto singer of all time?
 It's hard to say if

-Elvis was really singing falsetto at times, because his voice was so wonderfully
+Elvis was really singing falsetto at times, because his voice in its upper

 To understand and properly appreciate the genius of Elvis Presley, I recommend